nomicness/a-whole-new-world/laws.md

 **107.** No rule-change may take effect earlier than the moment of the completion of the vote that adopted it, even if its wording explicitly states otherwise.
 No rule-change may have retroactive application.

-**108.** Each proposed rule-change shall be given a number for reference.
-The numbers shall begin with 301, and each rule-change proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.
+**108.** Each proposal shall be given a number for reference.
+The numbers shall begin with 301, and each proposal proposed in the proper way shall receive the next successive integer, whether or not the proposal is adopted.

 If a rule is repealed and reenacted, it receives the number of the proposal to reenact it.
 If a rule is amended it receives the number of the proposal to amend  it.
 If an amendment is amended or repealed, the entire rule of which it is a part receives the number of the proposal to amend or repeal the amendment.